Comparative Literature in the broadest sense

 - Our education is research based and you will benefit from the national and international research networks and activities of our staff members.

 The character of the Comparative Literature programme:

-The program offers you the chance to study contemporary literature and theory in an interdisciplinary context, approaching literature from a perspective grounded in literary and cultural theory, encouraging you to think about film, visual art, performance and music in addition to literary texts.
-The MA program consists of a mandatory theoretical course that is closely aligned with the research profile of the teachers.
+The programme offers you the chance to study contemporary literature and theory in an interdisciplinary context, approaching literature from a perspective grounded in literary and cultural theory, encouraging you to think about film, visual art, performance and music in addition to literary texts.
+It consists of a mandatory theoretical course that is closely aligned with the research profile of the teachers.
 You are free to choose from a wide range of electives and have the opportunity to organize your own internship.

 After graduation you are prepared for a career in any sector of cultural life, education, publishing, the arts, journalism, media, communications and civil service.
-If you want to pursue an academic career you can apply to a closely aligned research MA program within the first year (please note that this entails a new application).
+If you want to pursue an academic career you can apply to a closely aligned research Master's programme within the first year (please note that this entails a new application).

 Comparative Literature is an accredited degree programme of Literary Studies.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Literary Studies and the title Master of Arts (MA).